Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/02_Classification.md

 - Combine both policy-based and value-based approaches.
 - Use two models: an actor (learns the policy) and a critic (learns the value function).
 - Example: A2C, DDPG, PPO.

+# On-policy vs Off-policy
+**On-Policy RL**
+- In on-policy methods, the agent learns about the policy it is currently following.
+- The actions used to update the agent are those actually taken by the current policy.
+- The same policy is used for both exploring the environment and for learning.
+- **Example algorithms:** SARSA, A2C (Advantage Actor-Critic)
+- **Key point:** Learning is based on the behavior of the current policy.

+**Off-Policy RL**
+- In off-policy methods, the agent learns about a different policy than the one used to generate the data.
+- The agent can learn from experiences gathered by any policy (including old policies or even random behavior).
+- This allows using past data or data collected by another agent.
+- **Example algorithms:** Q-learning, DDPG
+- **Key point:** Learning is based on the target policy, but experience can come from other (behavior) policies.